itayhau/WPFHackerU/Lesson1/readme.txt

-DON'T forget to update the image location!!!!!!!!!
+Read and follow the adding image + video instructions